dreessen-n/volunteer_job_board/proposal_info/proposal.md

 1. Project on GitHub
 2. Project will have .gitignore
 3. Project will have CRUD functionality on non user table
+4. CSS implemented and possible other static content
+5. Data is validated upon creation and edit, errors show
-4. Login and Registration with validations
+6. Login and Registration with validations
-5. Protected routes
+7. Protected routes

 ### Bonus requirements: